joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ------

-## 3. Learn the AWS services/algorithms relevant to this exam.
+## Step 3: Learn the relevant AWS content.

 The other 50% of the exam covers the AWS services relevant to training, tuning, debugging, and deploying models in the AWS cloud.